TomaszWaszczyk/public-tinkering/README.md

 ## Virtualization

-virtualization is a widely used performance technique in React for efficiently rendering large lists, tables, or grids.
+Virtualization is a widely used performance technique in React for efficiently rendering large lists, tables, or grids.
 Virtualization (also called windowing) works by only rendering the items that are currently visible in the viewport, plus a small buffer, instead of rendering every item in a large dataset at once.
 This dramatically reduces the number of DOM nodes, improves rendering speed, lowers memory usage, and results in smoother scrolling and better overall app responsiveness

 ```
 import { FixedSizeList as List } from 'react-window';